-Most of the real-world case studies among the enterprise GenAI systems show that swapping models or switching to small models does not guarantee the improvement in performance and latency.
-Instead, we can reduce the latency by redesigning the orchestration pipelines, optimizing data movement, and improving execution concurrency.
+Most real world case studies among enterprise GenAI systems shows that swapping models or switching to smaller models, does not guarantee the improvement in the performance.
+Instead latency reduction comes from:

-Unlike traditional applications, AI agents execute multiple dependent operations such as calling different tools or APIs.
-Hence, Latency keeps on accumulating over different layers and this can be described as a sequential bottleneck pipeline.
+Unlike traditional applications, AI agents execute multiple dependent operations such as calling different tools or APIs, databases and models in sequence.
+Hence, Latency accumulates across every layer like a traffic jam building up over the miles of highway and this can be described as a sequential bottleneck pipeline.

 Effective teams monitor latency using behavioral and operational signals rather than relying on a single timing number.